cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 You can specify the defaults for some of the table storage options with the server configuration parameter [gp_default_storage_options](../config_params/guc-list.html#gp_default_storage_options).
 For information about setting default storage options, see [Notes](#section5).

-> **Note** Because Greenplum Database does not permit autovacuuming user tables, it accepts, but does not apply, certain per-table parameter settings as noted below.
+> **Note** Because Cloudberry Database does not permit autovacuuming user tables, it accepts, but does not apply, certain per-table parameter settings as noted below.

 The following table storage parameters are available: